Teaching Videoconference Courses at SUNY Plattsburgh

 Technical Asssistants - These support personnel mean that you should have no need to worry about technology.
 "Techs" will be in your room 30 minutes prior to class to power-up equipment and connect with the remote site 15 minutes prior to class.

-Teaching with Interactive Video - You'll find an online Interactive Video workshop in ANGEL.
+Teaching with Interactive Video - You'll find an online Interactive Video workshop in Moodle.
 This workshop discusses using the equipment and the issues surrounding Interactive Video in an instructional setting.
-For access, contact Holly Heller-Ross, Interim Associate Dean (Tel.
+For access, contact Holly Heller-Ross, Dean of Library and Information Services (Tel.
 518-564-5192 / E-mail: firstname.lastname@example.org).

-ANGEL Course Management System - For help with specific ANGEL questions, contact Instructional Technology at email@example.com.
+Moodle Course Management System - For help with specific questions, contact Instructional Technology at email@example.com.

 SUNY Plattsburgh at Queensbury Contact for Videoconferencing